chamaya00/hello-world/src/posts/hello-world-post-pt2.md

 Tip if you’ve never used GitHub before: creating a new repository or “repo” is simple.
 Go to github.com, click on your account in the top right and then click Repositories, click the green “New” button, give it a name like “my-ai-website,” and click “Create repository.”
 You can leave all the other settings as defaults.

+The repo should then show up in the list when choosing which repo to connect to the current conversation session.
 ![connecting Claude to a repo](/images/connecting-claude-to-repo.png)

 **Copy and paste your first prompt**